aaronbloomfield/ics/uva/index.md

 All scholarly articles (such as from the ACM digital library) can be obtained from free from any UVa wireless network.
 Some of them you will *NOT* be able to get it for free from your home Internet provider such as Comcast (unless you live in a UVa dorm, of course) without using a UVa VPN.
 All readings are due by the start of lecture that day.

-- Due sometime during the week of June 13th: Smashing the Stack for Fun and Profit, available online in [HTML](http://phrack.org/issues/49/14.html ) and [PDF](http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf) (a copy of the PDF is in Collab's resources as well)
+- Due Monday, June 13th: Smashing the Stack for Fun and Profit, available online in [HTML](http://phrack.org/issues/49/14.html ) and [PDF](http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf) (a copy of the PDF is in Collab's resources as well)
 - Due Monday, June 6th: [NPR's Planet Monday episode 908: I Am Not A Robot](https://www.npr.org/sections/money/2019/04/24/716854013/episode-908-i-am-not-a-robot)
 - Due Tuesday, May 31st: [An Introduction to Cybersecurity Ethics](http://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf): you can skip the questions (the blue boxes therein); once you remove those, the table of contents, and the appendices, it's about 35 typed pages
 - Due Thursday, May 26th: